GooberHeads6297/Floppy-Bird-PWA-App/README.md

 What the game offers:

 You get to flop up and doan instead of having to fly!
-Who needs to fly if you can flop? thumbnail1 Not real in-game footage
+Who needs to fly if you can flop?

 ![thumbnail1](https://github.com/user-attachments/assets/4a38ddad-c6c9-4bd6-8323-98b33a0bda0d)
+*Not real in-game footage*

 Game now has a real score system!
 Just like any other knock off you could've found off the internet!